vandank/Library-Management-System-with-SQL/README.md

 ## 2. CRUD Operations
   CRUD (Create, Read, Update, Delete) operations were performed to ensure that the data could be properly managed within the system:

-- ## Create :
-  Sample records were inserted into the books, members, and other relevant tables.
+- Create: Sample records were inserted into the books, members, and other relevant tables.
 This includes adding new books to the inventory, registering new members, and hiring new employees.

-- ## Read:
-  SQL queries were used to retrieve and display data from various tables, such as:
+- Read:SQL queries were used to retrieve and display data from various tables, such as:
   - Displaying a list of all available books.
   - Retrieving member details and their issued books.

-- ## Update:
-  Records were updated to simulate real-world changes, such as:
+- Update:Records were updated to simulate real-world changes, such as:
   - Updating employee details (e.g., changing a member’s address or updating an employee's salary).
   - Modifying book availability after it has been issued or returned.

-- ## Delete:
-  Records were deleted from the members table to simulate the removal of a member who no longer uses the library or when a book is permanently removed from the library’s inventory.
+- Delete: Records were deleted from the members table to simulate the removal of a member who no longer uses the library or when a book is permanently removed from the library’s inventory.

 ## 3. CTAS (Create Table As Select)
 The CTAS (Create Table As Select) statement was used to create new summary tables based on specific query results.
 This functionality was utilized for: